Yura Lee, PhD

 - B.A., Social Welfare/English Language & Literature (double major), Seoul National University, 2009

-- Leisure activity participation and cognitive function in later life
+- Physical, cognitive, and social activity engagement in later life